- Areas of Study

 At the close of this meeting, students will register for classes with UND, buy textbooks, and pay SIL for classes, housing and meals.

-Payment for tuition, housing and meals, books, child care, etc., is made directly to SIL (not to UND) and is due on the day of registration.
+Payment for tuition, housing and meals, books, child care, etc., is made directly to SIL (not to UND) and is due as soon as a final bill is prepared that week.
 If you cannot pay in full at that time, please make arrangements in advance with the SIL-UND director for an alternate payment schedule.
-Checks drawn on US banks, money orders, and cash are accepted.
+Checks, money orders, and cash in U.S. dollars are accepted.
 (In order to keep tuition and fees as low as possible, we unfortunately cannot accept credit cards.)

 New textbooks are available for sale from SIL, usually at prices that are better than you can get on your own.
 If you want used or e-reader copies, search for them yourself on the internet.

-Weather in Grand Forks in the summer can range from chilly (in the 40s and 50s, sometimes lower) to sweltering (90s, sometimes even over 100), with highs on most days in the 70s and 80s.
+Weather in Grand Forks in the summer can range from chilly (in the 40s and 50s, sometimes lower) to sweltering (90s, sometimes over 100), with highs on most days in the 70s and 80s.
 Days are frequently breezy (20 mph or more).
 It rains every few days, sometimes heavily.
 Weather changes often—sometimes a couple times a day.
-The bedrooms and offices are not air conditioned, but air conditioning is available in most classrooms, the library, dining center, and part of the residence hall basement.
+For 2018, the bedrooms and offices (but not the lounge areas) in the residence hall are air conditioned, as are the dining center, most classrooms, and the library.
 This means:

-Coin-operated washers and dryers are located in the basement, as are irons, ironing boards, and facilities for hand laundering.
+Washers and dryers are located in the basement, as are irons, ironing boards, and facilities for hand laundering.
+Bring laundry detergent.
+For 2018, these machines are not coin-operated; there is a flat laundry charge for the whole summer, per person (including children).

-Most people will need their own pillow, blanket and towels.
-(These items are provided for official guests.)
-Bed linen service (sheets, mattress covers, and pillowcases, weekly exchange) is available through the University (see costs).
-Many people bring their own instead.
+Most people will need their own pillow, bedlinens, blanket, towels and hangers.
+(These items are provided for short-term guests.)
 Linens may be available inexpensively in local thrift stores.
 The mattresses are extra-long twins; regular fitted twin-size linens are tight, but they usually do work.
 Married couples may choose to put two beds together and cover them with king-size sheets.
+UND does provide packets of linens, blanket and towels (but not pillows) for rent for the summer; you launder them yourselves.

 There is one public TV in the dormitory complex.
 However, out of consideration for children living in the residence halls, viewing is not unlimited, so you may wish to bring your own TV for personal use.
 Each room has a cable connection provided at no charge.